URDJMK/serpapi-mcp-server/README.md

 }
 ```

+2. Make sure your SerpAPI key is set in the `.env` file in the project root directory.

-2. Restart Claude for Desktop to load the new configuration.
+3. Restart Claude for Desktop to load the new configuration.

-3. You can now use these search capabilities directly in your conversations with Claude.
+4. You can now use these search capabilities directly in your conversations with Claude.

 ## Example Queries